kareem-desouky22/communicate_data_findings_covid19/README.md

 ## Summary of Findings

-1 - Cases and deaths has strong relation
+1 - Cases and deaths has strong relation <br>
 2- Cases and deaths in some countries has weak relation that mean some countries like USA and Qatar have good medical care system
 3- Population number important factor to determine the percentage of the country infection 4-Egypt in a good situation till now